score-framework/py.init/docs/index_include.rst

 ============

-This module provides helper functions that will allow implementing our :ref:`initialization guidelines <module_initialization>` conveniently.
+This module provides helper functions that will allow implementing our :ref:`initialization guidelines <initialization>` conveniently.
 It provides an auto-initializer for a list of score-modules and several functions supporting the initialization process itself.

 Configuration